The Best Way to Use Our Indicators

 All of these factors will differ depending on the time frame and market traded.
 Stocks behave differently than commodity futures, which behave differently than forex.
 Every market and time frame has different characteristics, and will require different risk management practices.

-Because of all the factors that go into developing a strategy, it is usually a good idea to backtest a trading strategy before trading it live.
+Because of all the factors that go into developing a strategy, it is usually a good idea to backtest a strategy before trading it live.
 This will allow you to see what works and what doesn't, and even let you optimize the input parameters.
 If done right, backtesting gives you the opportunity to figure out a strategy that works in your chosen market with your particular set of indicators, given your particular risk tolerance and risk management practices.
 Since this is different for every trader, we are not in the business of selling trading strategies.
 Instead, our indicators are tools that can be used as part of your personal strategies.